franckdjandja/data-analytics-portfolio/README.md

 ## Business Context

 Customer retention is a critical challenge for African fintech companies operating in competitive and price-sensitive markets.
-Reducing churn directly impacts customer lifetime value and long-term profitability.
+Reducing churn directly impacts customer lifetime value and long-term profitability..

 ## Business Problem